 There is no one going to watch theater anymore.
 What needs to be done?
 This troubling question was posed by Peter Brook in the early 70’s.
 The same question is evermore present today.

 The place for profound wonder has been taken from us.
 Taken by who?
 Taken by us.
 The Madman exclaimed, “I am looking for God?
 He is dead!
 We have killed him!”
 Indeed we might have, unwittingly, killed him… Perhaps the same could be said of the art of theater.
 The time and space for wonder has been replaced with different needs.
-But what was once at the heart of men’s doubt, and thus needs, does not die so easily.
+But what was once at the heart of humanity's doubt, and thus needs, does not die so easily.
 Silently, it lays there, longing to be revived – resuscitated so to speak.

 The process can be likened to the philosophical suicide of which Albert Camus spoke.
 It does not merely suffice to recognize the “empty waste-lands”, one has to stay there and explore the limits of each fear, joy, illusion and reality.
 By driving the point of examination to its very limit a break-through might happen.
 The limit-concepts of death, life, sexuality; the rituals of life, are all imbued in our every-day understanding of life.
 Meanwhile the philosopher might sit and think things through, lingering in the wastelands on the train of thought, the performer has his or her own body to carry him or her to the limits of death and creation.
 In each piece of theater a single idea, word, emotion, can carry within it an infinite world of its own.
 Without the need of being explained by rational thought a piece of theater can speak directly to the viewer.
 A one-piece act can tell a thousand words without a sound being heard or suggested.
 The exercised spontaneity of the performer has the capacity of seeing and taking hold of the mute moment which resonates with him- or herself and in equal measures with the viewer.